mbmiller94/Infiltrator/README.md

 You are a hacker for hire.
 Your current client, Evan Smith, has set up a bank account under an alias.
 He has hired you to hack into the banks mainframe and funnel money from an account into the dummy account.

-The bank is a private bank that is tightly secured, all network connections are heavily encrypted, and the accounts strictly guarded.
+The bank is privately owned meaning more security, heavily encrypted network connections, and strictly guarded accounts.
 You both stand to make millions.

 ### Build